Adrianjewell91/how-to-code/README.md

-# For the Lay Audience: How Computer Programmers Think
+# How Computer Programmers Think

 by Adrian Jewell (www.adrianjewell.com)